 The No Surprises Act came into effect in December 2021, potentially averting countless instances of unexpected billing claims within its initial two months of implementation.

-May 24, 2022 – Since the No Surprises Act went into effect, the law has prevented more than two million surprise billing claims in its first two months of enactment, according to a survey from AHIP and the Blue Cross Blue Shield Association (BCBSA).
+By May 24, 2022, the No Surprises Act had already thwarted over two million cases of surprise billing claims during its initial two-month span, as per a survey conducted by AHIP and the Blue Cross Blue Shield Association (BCBSA).

 Matt Eyles, the President and CEO of AHIP, remarked that the No Surprises Act had put an end to the practice of unforeseen medical billing for the most part, providing much-needed relief to numerous patients who had encountered unforeseen and unaffordable medical expenses.
 He praised the Administration and Congress for this significant stride, while also emphasizing the need for further efforts to ensure that medical emergencies don’t lead to financial crises.

 The survey, carried out in April 2022, focused on the first two months of the No Surprises Act’s enactment, namely January and February 2022.

 During this survey, 31 commercial health plans and group health plans were approached by AHIP and BCBSA to disclose the number of claims they had received that might have resulted in surprise bills had the No Surprises Act not been in place.
 These claims encompassed emergency services provided by out-of-network providers, as well as non-emergency services and products offered by out-of-network providers within an in-network facility.

 The participants in the survey represented a total of 115 million commercial lives, constituting more than half of the entire commercial market.